FREQUENTLY ASKED QUESTIONS

 How far in advance do we need to book you?

-My average booking time especially for peak wedding periods (September to May) usually sits around 9 to 12 months.
+My average booking lead time especially for peak wedding periods (March/April and October/November in particular) usually sits around 12 to 18 months.
 That’s not to say that I’m not available for your ceremony if it’s within that timeframe.
 My suggestion would be to get in touch as soon as your date is locked in as like your venue and photographer a great Celebrant can only be marrying one couple at 3pm on a Saturday afternoon!
-More couples are choosing midweek or Friday weddings these days too which I think is also great particularly if you fall in love with a venue but find that it’s Saturday’s are booked up for a year or two.
+More couples are choosing midweek or Friday weddings these days too which I think is great particularly if you fall in love with a venue but find that it’s Saturday’s are booked up a few years.

 Can we meet before booking you?

 Most definitely.
-I’m based in Sydney’s Sutherland Shire and often meet couples for a cheeky beverage, a Balter XPA for me if you’re buying, up at my local.
+I’m based in Sydney’s Sutherland Shire and often meet couples for a cheeky beverage, a Balter XPA for me if you’re buying, up at my local, Highfield in Caringbah.
 Alternatively if you’re not Sydney based or able to come to me we can have a FaceTime or Skype video chat.
-It’s a tough decision choosing your Celebrant but often meeting is a great chance to get a feel for each other and see if my approach is in line with what you’re looking for.
+It’s a tough decision choosing your Marriage Celebrant but often meeting is a great chance to get a feel for each other and see if my approach is in line with what you’re looking for.

 Do you travel outside of Sydney?

 Yes I do, these days over half of my wedding ceremonies are outside of Sydney.
 I work with lots of couples who like me are Sydney based, we do all of our preparation and meetings close to home (which can be super convenient if you’re a bit time poor) and then I travel for your ceremony.
 Outside of Sydney you’ll regularly find me on the South Coast, in the Southern Highlands, Blue Mountains, Hunter Valley and parts of Regional NSW including Mudgee and Bathurst.